BMeu/Aerarium/README.md

   Depending on your database, you might need to install additional SQL drivers.
 For additional information, see the documentation of [SQLAlchemy](https://docs.sqlalchemy.org/en/latest/dialects/index.html).
-For MySQL, the [PyMySQL](https://github.com/PyMySQL/PyMySQL) is included in the requirements.
+For MySQL, the [PyMySQL](https://github.com/PyMySQL/PyMySQL) driver is included in the requirements.

 ### Installation